John Belushi: Drug use and death

-Belushi had health issues in the early to mid 1970s due to his drug use.
-Cocaine was frequently used by the cast and writers of Saturday Night Live, but Belushi's use quickly got out of control and he was temporarily banned from the Saturday Night Live set.
-Belushi was aware of warnings that he was headed for an early death, warnings that eventually were mentioned in the 1978 short film "Don't Look Back in Anger," in which Belushi ironically is the last surviving member of the cast and remarks "They all thought I’d be the first one to go.
+Belushi had health issues in the early to mid 1970s, during his time with the National Lampoon group, due to his drug use.
+Cocaine was frequently used by some of the cast and some of the writers of Saturday Night Live, but Belushi's use quickly got out of control, and he was temporarily banned from the SNL set.
+Belushi was aware of warnings that he was headed for an early death, warnings that influenced the 1978 short film "Don't Look Back in Anger," included in the March 11, 1978 SNL episode.
+Directed by Tom Schiller, the film portrays Belushi ironically as the last surviving member of the cast.
+He remarks, "They all thought I’d be the first one to go.
 I was one of those ‘live fast, die young, leave a good-looking corpse’ types, you know?"

 During the production of The Blues Brothers, director John Landis confronted Belushi in his trailer after finding a stash of cocaine.
 Belushi tearfully admitted his addiction during the argument.
 Belushi was also frequently late for his call times and would delay shooting by wandering off set.
 The production hired Smokey Wendell to prevent Belushi from accessing more drugs.
 He managed to quit his habit during the production of Continental Divide, but severely relapsed during the production of Neighbors.

-A few months after the filming on Neighbors ended, on the evening of February 28, 1982, he checked in to a bungalow at the Chateau Marmont in Los Angeles.
+A few months after the filming of Neighbors ended, on the evening of February 28, 1982, he checked in to a bungalow at the Chateau Marmont in L.A.
+Officially, he was in L.A. for conferences with his longtime manager Bernie Brillstein and movie studio executives about projects.
 For several days, he frequented various nightclubs on the Sunset Strip and Santa Monica Boulevard.